gbif/data-blog/content/post/2020-11-16-species-api.md

 # Search and Match, how do these work?

-Both the search and matched functions are based on the [Lucene](https://lucene.apache.org) search technology.
+Both the search and match functions are based on the [Lucene](https://lucene.apache.org) search technology.
 We use [a analyzer](gbif/checklistbank/utils/SciNameNormalizer.java#L36) which takes into account specificities of text matching for scientific names.
 However, there are a few key differences between the two functions.

 **The search** function queries everything (name, description, etc.) and the result is ranked according to where the match was found.
 See the figure below: